joromarthon/github-slideshow/_posts/0000-01-02-joromarthon.md

-"Welcome to our second slide!"
+## title: "Welcome to our second slide!"
----
-I am a God BWAHAHAHAHAHA!

-you blockhead!
+You will all bow and worship me